On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Hardness mechanisms, problem definitions and previous approaches

-To ensure that we are studying problems that are both hard to solve and hard to approximate for all known methods, we consider a family of instances we call planted partial solution problems (PPSPs).
+To ensure that we are studying problems that are both hard to solve and hard to approximate for all known methods, inspired by Refs. \cite{alekhnovich2003more,khot2007linear,allen2015refute,barak2015beating,d2022ihara} we consider a family of instances we call planted partial solution problems (PPSPs).
 To construct a PPSP, we choose a small unsatisfied fraction $\epsilon$ and pick a random hypergraph of $N_C \gg N$ unique triplets; we use $\epsilon = 0.1$ in all simulations here.
 We then pick a random bitstring $G$ and randomly select $\of{1-\epsilon} N_C$ of the constraints to be satisfied in $G$, by picking the sign of $V_{ijk}$ appropriately, with the rest unsatisfied.
-If $\epsilon$ is small and $N_C /N \gg 1$, $G$ will be the problem ground state with very high probability, as the SAT/UNSAT transition for this problem is at $N_C/N \sim 0.92$~\cite{dubois20023} and at densities much higher than the SAT/UNSAT threshold ground states for random graphs satisfy $N_C/2 + O \of{ \sqrt{N_C}}$ constraints.
-This property also ensures that $G$ is a unique ground state with high probability at large $N$.
+If $\epsilon$ is small and $N_C /N \gg 1$, $G$ will be the problem ground state with very high probability, as the SAT/UNSAT transition for this problem is at $N_C/N \sim 0.92$~\cite{dubois20023} and at densities much higher than the SAT/UNSAT threshold ground states for random graphs satisfy $N_C/2 + O \of{ \sqrt{N \times N_C}}$ constraints.
 When we refer to random hypergraph problems throughout this work, we refer to this construction rule: a random, potentially fairly dense, hypergraph where one can optionally randomly chose an anomalously large fraction of constraints to be satisfied by matching the signs to a randomly chosen ground state bitstring.
+We note that \cite{d2022ihara} recently discovered a hardness threshold at $N_C \propto N^{3/2}$, where at higher densities the problem again becomes amenable to classical optimization.